-Under the Victorian Food Act 1984, a person must register the premises where food is prepared for sale (or provided as part of a service) and includes cafes, restaurants, domestic kitchens, mobile food vehicles, food stalls, child care centres, aged care facilities etc.
+Under the Victorian Food Act 1984 (Food Act), a person must register the premises where food is prepared for sale (or provided as part of a service) this includes cafes, restaurants, domestic kitchens, mobile food vehicles, food stalls, child care centres, aged care facilities and similar premises.

 You should read the information below on Setting up a Food Business, Food Safety Program and Food Safety Supervisor requirements and contact the Health Department on 9840 9256 if you have any further questions.